Updated October 14, 2019 (Originally posted October 31, 2017)

 The best thing about these pumpkin buns is that the dough comes together in the bread machine!
 That's right, it's a no-knead recipe thanks to the bread machine!

 Set your ingredients in the bread machine, and put it on the dough setting.
 When your dough is ready, separate it into six equal pieces.
 Roll each piece into a ball and loosely wrap a well-oiled piece of twine around so it divides the ball into 8 sections.
 Tie the ends of the twine in the center, and place the ball on a parchment-lined baking sheet.

 It's so important to make sure the twine is oiled up so it doesn't stick as much to the bread after it bakes.

-Cover the baking sheet with plastic wrap and let the dough balls rise somewhere warm for about half an hour to an hour, or until the dough double in size.
+Cover the baking sheet with plastic wrap and let the dough balls rise somewhere warm for about half an hour to an hour, or until the dough doubles in size.

-Don't forget to stick in a pumpkin seed at the top before baking them in the oven!
+Don't forget to stick a pumpkin seed on top as the stem before baking them in the oven!

 Not going to lie, peeling the twine off can be tedious.
 I tied some of my dough balls too tightly so I had to slice the bread along the crease, just a little, to ease the twine out with a pair of tweezers.
 But look how realistic my pumpkin buns turned out!